-In the current implementation, the managed keys database is stored as a master-format zone file called managed-keys.bind.
 When the key database is changed, the zone is updated.
-As with any other dynamic zone, changes will be written into a journal file, managed-keys.bind. jnl.
-They are committed to the master file as soon as possible afterward; in the case of the managed key database, this will usually occur within 30 seconds.
-So, whenever named is using automatic key maintenance, those two files can be expected to exist in the working directory.
+As with any other dynamic zone, changes will be written into a journal file, e.g., managed-keys.bind.jnl or internal.

+mkeys.jnl.
+Changes are committed to the master file as soon as possible afterward; this will usually occur within 30 seconds.
+So, whenever named is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
 (For this reason among others, the working directory should be always be writable by named.)

 If the dnssec-validation option is set to auto, named will automatically initialize a managed key for the root zone.
 Similarly, if the dnssec-lookaside option is set to auto, named will automatically initialize a managed key for the zone dlv.isc.org.
+(Note: The ISC DLV service is expected to cease operation by the end of 2017.)
 In both cases, the key that is used to initialize the key maintenance process is built into named, and can be overridden from bindkeys-file.